Grant Air Source Heat Pumps

 * An estimated heat requirement based on the floor area or building volume

 * The use of a simple heat loss calculator (e.g. Mears calculator)

 * The Energy saving Trust ‘Whole House Boiler Sizing’ simplified calculation method

 The declared heat outputs for all ASHP’s are based on the average UK outside air temperature of 7°C. However, as mentioned above, a suitable ASHP has to be selected that will deliver the required heat output at the design outside air temperature (typically -3°C) when there is less heat energy in the air for the ASHP to draw from.
 At -3°C, the output of the ASHP will be reduced (typically to around 80% of the declared output).
 It is this lower heat output value that must be used when selecting the size of ASHP to be installed.
 The installer should ensure that any proposed ASHP system has been correctly sized and the unit selected in this way before proceeding with the installation.

 Heat pump cylinders

-Grant has a range of stainless steel cylinders specifically matched to the Aerona heat pumps, which incorporate a larger primary coil for quicker heat transference.
+Grant has a range of stainless steel cylinders specifically matched to the Aerona, which incorporate a larger primary coil for quicker heat transference.
 The cylinders are available in seven indirect single coil versions, ranging from 125-400 litres and five indirect twin coil versions ranging from 170-400 litres.
 Grant Heat Pump cylinders feature compression fittings which are conveniently located to make installation quicker and easier.
 For further information, click here.